pantheon-systems/documentation/source/docs/articles/local/drupal-drush-command-line-utility.md

 8. Download your Pantheon [Drush aliases](https://pantheon.io/blog/drush-aliases-available).
 9. Clear your Drush cache on each environment.
 Example: `drush @pantheon.<site-name>.dev cc drush`

-If you have successfully set up [Terminus](/docs/articles/local/cli/), the Pantheon CLI, you can get your Drush aliases by using `terminus sites aliases`.
+If you have successfully set up [Terminus](/docs/articles/local/cli/), you can get your Drush aliases by using `terminus sites aliases`.
 At this point, you are able to start using the Drush command you added.
 Drush 8 is the default version for newly created sites on Pantheon.

 ## Drush Alias Strict Control
 Create a file called `policy.drush.inc`, and place in in the `.drush` folder of your home directory.
 You can create a new file or use the example policy file in Drush’s `examples` folder to get started.